Al-Zaytuna Mosque: General layout

+Courtyard and minaret

 The courtyard is accessible from the exterior via seven doorways and is surrounded by galleries supported by arcades of arches and columns.
 The gallery on the southern side, preceding the prayer hall, dates from the 10th-century Zirid restoration and is supported by spoliated antique columns and capitals, while the three other galleries currently date from the 17th and 19th centuries, with columns imported from Italy by the prime minister Mustapha Khaznadar in the mid-19th century.
 The pavement of the courtyard itself consists of antique marble plaques, also spolia.

 The square minaret rises from the northwest corner of the courtyard.
-Built in 1894, the minaret is 43 m high and imitates the decoration of the Almohad minaret of the Kasbah Mosque with its limestone strap-work in a sebka pattern on a background of ochre sandstone.
+Built in 1894, the minaret is 43 m high and imitates the decoration of the Almohad-style minaret of the Kasbah Mosque with its limestone strap-work in a sebka pattern on a background of ochre sandstone.